 “There have been tremendous ups and tremendous downs, but it’s always been a journey that… feeds my soul.”

-Scott Marlow started Themco in 2012 with one of his best friends and business partner, Kyle Wakefield.
+Scott Marlow started Themeco in 2012 with one of his best friends and business partner, Kyle Wakefield.
 They began as an affiliate business, helping clients find WordPress themes to best suit their needs.

-Eventually, Themco began to create in-house WordPress Themes, including the XTheme, one of ThemeForest’s most popular and versatile themes.
+Eventually, Themeco began to create in-house WordPress Themes, including the XTheme, one of ThemeForest’s most popular and versatile themes.
+We like Pro which is one of the best WordPress themes on the market.
 The company prides itself on its high-quality products and its prompt customer service (much of which is sourced in the Philippines).

 Professional success and family life are inseparable for Scott Marlow.
 He is undoubtedly a family man and refers to his kids with as much pride (or more) as his business success.
 He works from home alongside his wife who homeschools their four children full-time (he good-naturedly refers to himself as “the principal”).
 He enjoys being involved in his kids’ daily lives and their homeschooling because of the flexibility his business provides.